Chevrolet Spark: Uzbekistan

 The Chevrolet Spark was released in Uzbekistan in August 2010.
 It was available in three trim levels: L (1.0 L manual), LS (1.0 L manual/auto) and LT (1.2 L manual).

 Russia

 The Uzbekistan-made Spark has been sold in Russia as the Ravon R2 since 2016.
 It was available with the 1.2 L engine and automatic gearbox.

 Safety

+Latin NCAP

 The Korean-made Spark in its most basic Latin American market configuration with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2014.

 The Indian-made Spark GT in its most basic Latin American market configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 0 stars for toddlers from Latin NCAP 2.0 in 2016.